TinSlim/final-reality-TinSlim/README.md

 **All changes on classes were to keep SOLID principles.**

 ## Assumptions

 - Inventory will be used like a list of weapons.
 - If the victim's defense is more than the damage that it receives, the victim will only not receive damage.
+- Win, nextTurn and lose methods will be implemented the next iteration.
+- A turn finishes when a character receive damage (from an attack), and the next turn start at the same time.